 Messi’s heroics in Qatar, when we won Argentina its third World Cup, cannot be forgotten.
 He was the leader, the driving force, the ultimate star of an Argentina team that lived the dream.
 A dream so big for Messi himself, who has said that he could exchange all of his Ballon d’Or victories for a single World Cup.
 He won’t have to make that trade.

-From then on, odds get really high.
-For Erling Haaland to win it, Manchester City has to win everything with him continuing to score as he does.
+Erling Haaland won the treble with Manchester City (Premier League, FA Cup and Champions League) and he continued to score till the end of the season.
 And still, during a World Cup year, is it enough?
 The same is the case for Robert Lewandowski, Karim Benzema, Kevin De Bruyne, and Mohamed Salah.
+Most of them won something being members of great rosters, but it is hard to compete with the star of the team that won the World Cup.
 Is it worth it taking a risk?
 Even when discussing welcome bonus betting, it might no be worth it.